T. Boone Pickens: Philanthropy

-Pickens gave more than $700 million away to charity, of which nearly $500 million was donated to Oklahoma State University.
+Pickens gave more than $700 million away to charity, of which nearly $500 million were donated to Oklahoma State University.
 Pickens was among the billionaires who have made The Giving Pledge, a commitment to give away half of his wealth for charitable purposes.

 Donations to Oklahoma State University

 Pickens was a major financial contributor to his alma mater, the Stillwater campus of Oklahoma State University (OSU).
 Through his contributions, Pickens spearheaded an initiative to create an athletic village just north of the existing campus.
 In order to do so, hundreds of houses were acquired by the OSU administration, one via eminent domain, and demolished using Pickens' contributions.

 Pickens' gift remains the largest donation to a university's athletic program in collegiate history.
 His total contributions to OSU came to over $1 billion.
 Over $265 million, or 26.5%, of his donations were towards athletics.
-Pickens also made substantial academic gifts to Oklahoma State University, particularly to the Boone Pickens School of Geology, which is named for him.
+Pickens also made substantial academic gifts to Oklahoma State University, including a $1 million donation to help construct the Boone Pickens School of Geology, which is named for him.

 On December 30, 2005, Pickens made a $165 million gift to Oklahoma State University.
-The New York Times reported that "the money spent less than an hour on December 30 in the account of the university's charity, O.S.U.
-Cowboy Golf Inc., before it was invested in a hedge fund controlled by Pickens, BP Capital Management."
+It was immediately invested in BP Capital Management a hedge fund controlled by Pickens.
 Pickens, who was on the board of the O.S.U.
 Cowboy Golf waived any management fees for the OSU monies.
 All profits of the fund go to enlarging the OSU gift.
 The gift is intended to help fund an upgrade of the football stadium and construction of an athletic village but sparked controversy because OSU planned to use eminent domain to acquire residential property for the projects.
 The donation followed a $70 million gift from Pickens to OSU in 2003, which was similarly structured using O.S.U.
 Cowboy Golf, Inc.

 On July 28, 2007, the Board of Regents of Oklahoma State University approved a resolution to move $28 million from the OSU Foundation into Pickens' BP Capital Management company in Dallas.
 Oklahoma State had previously invested $277 million in the fund.
 Pickens waived fees for the university's investments with his fund.

 On May 21, 2008, Pickens donated $100 million to academics at Oklahoma State University.
 The gift was to be matched by the state of Oklahoma.
-In October 2008, it was reported in The New York Times that due to the recent financial recession, some of Pickens's gifts to the athletic department had seen a large decline in their market value while being managed in his hedge funds.
-The same article noted that due to the worldwide recession, most other schools and charitable organizations were also experiencing problems with investments.
-The article also mentions that Pickens' management of donated funds had previously "turned $6 million into $31 million" for the school's athletic fund.